lyupengju/shortcut_flows/README.md

 1. Our work "ArbitraryFlow: Towards One Step Generative Biomedical Image Segmentation" has been accepted (regular paper) in [BIBM2025](https://biod.whu.edu.cn/bibm2025/).

-2. Our work on brain image transltion is currently under review for [ICASSP 2026](https://2026.ieeeicassp.org/).
+2. Our work on brain image translation is currently under review for [ICASSP 2026](https://2026.ieeeicassp.org/).
 More related training and inference files will be released upon acceptance.